 Brought to you by Horse Management Guru, Yvette Seger

-Whether you are traveling to Kentucky for the Championships portion, Educational portion, or sticking it out for both, everyone has quite a bit of packing to do to keep their horses happy and comfortable while looking your best.
+Whether you are traveling to North Carolina or Washington, everyone has quite a bit of packing to do to keep their horses happy and comfortable while looking your best.

 By now, you should all know who will be on your team and you should have worked out who is bringing what.
 If you’re as lucky as my friends here in the Capital Region (which is pretty teeny-tiny), you may have even been able to get together to assemble your kits as a team and work on your stall cards and feed charts.
 If not, well, you have SO many ways to communicate – email, Facebook, Skype, texting, and phone calls.